hfbgk321/reinvest_fullstack/README.md

 ```
 git clone , open in ide, There's a backend file, which you can run on port 4000 by npm install and to start use npm run dev.

-There's also a front end file that you can run on port 3000 by npm install and to start use npm run.
+There's also a front end file that you can run on port 3000 by npm install and to start use npm start.

 Look at .env.example for connecting to MongoDB
 ```